 You should have submitted your third-year progress statement at the end of your ninth term.
 This will have given you the chance to reflect upon how much more work needed to be done, a firm outline of the chapters, and a timetable for submission.
-You may have already passed a draft of your dissertation to your supervisor.
+You may have already passed a draft of your thesis to your supervisor.
 Some guidelines as to its format are available here as a reminder.
-Your supervisor should be active in providing feedback on your dissertation.
-He or she may recommend that you have others read your dissertation to help pick up typographical and other errors.
+Your supervisor should be active in providing feedback on your thesis.
+They may recommend that you have others read your thesis to help pick up typographical and other errors.